How Many Days Have I Been Alive? Calculate Your Exact Age in Days

 What Does “How Many Days Have I Been Alive” Mean?

-When you ask, “How many days have I been alive?” you are asking for the total number of calendar days between your birth date and the current date.
+When you ask, “How many days have I been alive?” you are finding the total number of calendar days that have passed from your date of birth to a selected date, usually today.
+This shows your age as a total number of days instead of only years, months, and days.

-For example, if someone says they are 20 years old, that gives a simple answer.
-But if they say they have lived more than 7,300 days, that gives a more exact picture of their age.
+For example, if someone says they are 20 years old, that gives a general idea of their age.
+But knowing they have lived more than 7,300 days provides a more detailed measurement of their time since birth.

-This is why many people use an online chronological age calculator.
-It turns a basic birth date into a complete age result.
+This is why many people use a chronological age calculator.
+It converts a birth date into a complete age result, including years, months, days, and total days lived.

 Why Do People Want to Know Their Days Lived?

-Knowing your days lived can be useful for:
+Knowing your age in days can be useful for:

 • Baby age tracking